Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L2/L2_benchmark_gemv.rst

 +-------+-------+---------------------------+-------------------------+-----------------+

-1.3 Profiling for u50
+1.3 Profiling for the Alveo U50
 -----------------------

-The xclbin could be built in 333 MHz
+The xclbin can be built in 333 MHz.
-The hardware resource utilization and benchmark results are shown in the two tables below.
+The hardware resource utilization and benchmark results are shown in the following two tables.

-*Table 1 Hardware resources*
+*Table 1 Hardware Resources*

 +---------------------+------------------+------------------+-------------------+----------------+---------------+----------------+
 | Name                | LUT              | LUTAsMem         | REG               | BRAM           | URAM          | DSP            |